Last Updated on August 28, 2022 by Barry Gray

 Step 1 – Gather Your Rough Lumber and Plan

-Typically, a checker or chess board has eight rows and eight columns, making 64 squares on the board.
+A checker or chess board typically has eight rows and eight columns, making 64 squares on the board.

 So, the rule of thumb is to draw a sketch and write notes on building the chess or checkers board.